Why and how to get a 2nd passport, incorporate a company and open a bank account in Vanuatu

 Resident Companies in Vanuatu

-Companies registered under the Companies Act have no restriction to trade with residents, own real properties within the territory, but may require a license to provide financial services.
+Companies registered under the Companies Act have no restriction on trading with residents and owning real properties within the territory, but may require a license to provide financial services.
 There are four main types of resident companies: Single Shareholder Private Company, Private Company, Public Company, and Community Company.

 Private Companies may be limited by shares or by guarantee.
-They are restricted to invite the public to subscribe to the shares, shares may not be freely negotiated and transferred, and the numbers of shareholders are limited to 50.
+They are restricted on inviting the public to subscribe to the shares, shares may not be freely negotiated and transferred, and the numbers of shareholders are limited to 50.
 A private company must have at least one Vanuatu resident director and one local secretary.

 Public Companies are required to have at least two directors, one of which must be Vanuatu resident, and a local secretary.
 Shares may be offered to the public, freely negotiated and transferred if bylaws do not state otherwise.

 Details of shareholders and directors of resident companies are publicly disclosed.

 Both private and public companies must hold annual meetings in Vanuatu, file annual returns, and submit audited financial statements if their annual turnover exceeds VUV 20m (≈ USD 180,500).